Written by Benjamin Baillon

 | RR | No | Yes | No |

-Yes, provided that the associated license is strictly respected.
+Yes, provided the associated license is strictly adhered to.

 This depends exclusively on the rights granted by the license.

-Yes, only if the license explicitly allows it.
+Yes, only if the license explicitly authorizes it.

 Yes, it is highly recommended.